What to know

 Here are some questions we usually get about LetsGetChecked.
 If you would like yours answered, please contact us ›

 Activating the kit connects you to the unique alphanumeric barcode within your LetsGetChecked sample collection kit box.
 The laboratory cannot process your sample if the kit is not activated and linked to you.
 You should only activate your kit when you are ready to take your sample.

 Yes.
 LetsGetChecked has a team of doctors, nurses, and healthcare clinicians who will review your order and results and have created detailed result breakdowns for your testing journey.

-Please ensure that the sample is collected before 10 am and returned immediately using the carrier method provided within the sample collection kit.
+Please ensure that the sample is collected in the morning on a Monday - Thursday and returned immediately using the carrier method provided within the sample collection kit.
 Each of our kits includes a prepaid delivery envelope to return your samples to the laboratory.

 Please do not collect or return samples on a Friday, Saturday, or Sunday.

 Keeping your personal data secure is important to us.
 We use appropriate technical and organizational measures to ensure security and confidentiality of your information, and only share your information where required to deliver our products and services or where we have a legal basis to do so.
 All samples are disposed of following analysis.